-Don't run the built in thermal printer without paper, you will eventually ruin the print head. Lift the paper bail to disable the printer.

 -Some SEAs are equipped with a hard drive ("Allen Smart Connection" or ASC) that loads the SEA program into memory at every startup.
 These machines show "Program Loading" on the screen at startup, have a floppy drive and fan unit on the back, and have a remote controller.
 This option allows the SEA to use the OBD I trouble codes from your car to walk you through a diagnosis and test routine.
 A neat idea, but the hard drives eventually fail and cannot be easily duplicated.
 If you need a hard drive, email me at to see if I have any in stock.

--If you get error code 12 on startup, it means the clock battery on the 5000943 motherboard (circled in red) is dead.
+-If you get error code 12 on startup, it means the clock battery on the 5000945 pattern storage board (circled in red) is dead.
 Just press the continue button (blue boom lead) to get to the menus.
 To replace the battery, you'll have to desolder the old one and solder in a new one.
+I usually solder in an AA battery holder with long wires and install a 3.6 volt lithium battery, then mount it under the card cage with velcro so the battery can be easily replaced.
 Unless you know how to handle heat and static charges, don't bother. |

 -If your SEA has a gas bench built in, the oxygen sensor only lasts about two years.
 You can easily replace it yourself (see below), new O2 sensors are about $70 on Ebay, part #697-88886, or just search for an R-22A oxygen sensor for a Sun, Bear or Allen smog machine.